Echtra Condla: Plot summary

 Echtra Condla opens at the Hill of Uisneach, where the tale's eponymous hero, Conle (the Ruddy), is sitting with his father, Conn of the Hundred Battles.
 A strangely dressed woman appears, and Conle asks of her where she is from.

 She explains that she is from the "Land of the Living" (Tír na mBeo), where people feast for ever without effort, and live in peace without sin.

 Conn asks Conle who he is talking to, as no one but Conle could see the woman.
 The woman then replies, stating she invites Conle to the "Plain of Delights" (Mag Mell) where the king is Bóadag, promising that Conle can stay for ever.
-All heard the woman, but could not see here; Conn then asked his druid Corann for help, since he saw he would lose his own son to the woman.
+All heard the woman, but could not see her; Conn then asked his druid Corann for help, since he saw he would lose his own son to the woman.
 Corann intoned a spell where the woman's voice was heard so that Conle could not see her anymore.
 The strange woman then leaves, but as she does she tosses an apple to Conle.

-Conle survives off of this fruit for an entire month, eschewing all other food and drink.
-Underlining the Otherworldly nature of this apple, the apple remained whole even after Conle ate from it.
-Conle then becomes to long to see the woman again.
+Conle subsists on this fruit for an entire month, eschewing all other food and drink.
+The apple remains whole even after Conle eats from it, indicating its otherworldly nature.
+Conle longs to see the woman again.

-The woman reappears after this month, this time on the plain of Arcommin.
+The woman reappears after a month, this time on the plain of Arcommin.
 She speaks to Conle and Conn calls for his druid again, but the woman reproaches him, saying he should not resort to druidry.
 The woman speaks to Conn rebuking the druid, describing his words as lies coming from a demon.
-Conn notes that Conle will not respond to anyone except the woman, and asks if the woman's word have a hold on him.
+Conn notes that Conle will not respond to anyone except the woman, and asks if the woman's words have a hold on him.
 Conle responds that he is torn between his people and the woman.